 If you’re new to Unstructured, read this note first.

-Before you can create a destination connector, you must first sign up for Unstructured and get your Unstructured API key.
-After you sign up, the Unstructured user interface (UI) appears, which you use to get the key.
+After you sign in, the Unstructured user interface (UI) appears, which you use to get your Unstructured API key.
 To learn how, watch this 40-second how-to video.

 After you create the destination connector, add it along with a source connector to a workflow.
 Then run the worklow as a job.
 To learn how, try out the hands-on Workflow Endpoint quickstart, go directly to the quickstart notebook, or watch the two 4-minute video tutorials for the Unstructured Python SDK.